Spacerocket007/Steam-Auto-Shutdown/README.md

 - Cancel shutdown after it has been initiated.

-- Select able steam download (downloading) folder (This is needed to show the program where games are downloaded and once they are grabbed, to turn off your Computer.)
+- Select able steam download (downloading) folder (This is required to show the program where games are downloaded and once they are grabbed, to turn off your Computer.)

 - Toggle On/Off (Turns shutdown after download On/Off)